 lee_peirce_bw

 Dr. Lee Pierce currently teaches rhetoric and communication to undergraduates in the North Georgia area.
-In 2015, Dr. Pierce earned her PhD in Communication Studies from the University of Georgia.
-She studies rhetorical theory and criticism and contemporary popular and political culture in the United States.
+In 2015, Dr. Pierce earned her PhD in Communication Studies, and her area of study is rhetorical theory and criticism as well as contemporary popular and political culture in the United States.
 Her dissertation earned the 2016 Gerald Miller Dissertation Award from the National Communication Association.
+As a scholar of rhetoric and a critic of culture, Dr. Pierce’s talk heavily emphasizes that when it comes to modern media, there is much more than meets the eye.

 Jake Carnes